dvermaas/ComputationalMusicology/README.md

   # What are the natural groups or comparison points in your corpus and what is expected between them?

   I intent to divide the corpus based on subgenres within synthwave.
 These subgenres are similar to the subgenres within heavy metal, but likely a lot more subtle.
 It would therefore be intresting to see if these subgenres are actually detectable within the corpus.
 I personally do not think there are very significant diferences between most of these subgenres, but we will see if the data agrees with that statement.
 As a second point of exploration, I want to distinguish between artists.
-This will probably fit nicely with subgenre detection, because you could imaine each artist's style to be similar to how subgenre styles are defined.
+This will probably fit nicely with subgenre detection, because you could imagine each artist's style to be similar to how subgenre styles are defined.

   # How representative are the tracks in your corpus for the groups you want to compare?